jverzani/PySide.jl/README.md

 * `get_items` and `set_items` to get/set the items to select from

 * `change_slot` to connect a slot to the most typical event.

+There are other examples in the _examples_ directory.